DAP-Lab/hindustani_raga_dataset_processing/README.md

 This process will create the gesture coordinates for each keypoint.
 There are three output folders in this processing:-

-1) 00\_keypoints\_non\_normalized - this has one file per recording having all 25 Openpose keypoints in pixel coordinates at frame rate
+1) 00\_keypoints\_non\_normalized - this has one file per recording having all keypoints in pixel coordinates at frame rate
-2) 01\_keypoints\_all - this has one file per recording having all 25 Openpose keypoints followed by z-score normalization at 10ms intervals
+2) 01\_keypoints\_all - this has one file per recording having all keypoints followed by z-score normalization at 10ms intervals
 3) 02\_keypoints\_selected - this has one file per recording having only the keypoints for wrist and elbow of both hands at 10ms intervals.
 This is the only data used in the next step

 5\.**Multimodal Processing** - Run the following